Code-Institute-Submissions/SnapCards/README.md

 Wireframes are in a folder in the respository labelled wireframes

-## Page Structure
+## Game Structure
-The page structure follows this format:
+The entire game was developed as a single page, its structure follows this format:
-- Welcome page, name entry area
+- Welcome page/screen, name entry area and game information
-- Click to start overlay
+- Click to start overlay - to allow the user to prepare prior to starting
-- Game area
+- Game area - Player Details - Time Remaining - Flips counter - Card matching area
-- Winning overlay
+- Winning overlay - For situations where the player has completing the game in time
-- Game Over overlay
+- Game Over overlay - For situations where the player has not finished the game in time

 ## Features

-The game will feature:
+The game features:
 A name entry feature, this will be a required field that the user must enter a player name for.
 This acts as a way of tying the player to the game, by having the player name be associated with them throughout the game and for the final scoring page.

 A menu screen that will consist of a difficulty selection menu system.
 Here the player will select the time limits, the number of cards the player will be challenged with and level of the game.